figure002/setlyze/src/doc-src/source/usecases.rst

 10 showed a preference for the area.
 Based on this result, we can almost safely say that the results we found are not a coincidence.
 I say almost, because a total of 10 repeats is very low.
-To be even more sure, you can set the number of repeats to a higher value in the :ref:`preferences dialog
+To be even more sure, you can set the number of repeats to a higher value in the :ref:`dialog-preferences`.
-<dialog-preferences>`.

 Conclusion
 ==========